A couple of people said, Rush, Rush, thank you for trying to keep everybody a good frame of mind today, but don't feel so bad for Cruz.

 I mean, Fox is still overall number one, you know, midnight to midnight, Monday through Sunday, 12 plus.

-But when you get into the demo and into prime time, what is CNN done differently than they were used to doing?
+But when you get to the demo into prime time, what has CNN done differently than they were used to doing?

-I mean, they obviously if these numbers are right, they are.
+I mean, if these numbers are right, they are.

 Why are they watching CNN?